pgrach/API-Stock-Signalling/README.md

 # First things first
+1. "AAPL", "MSFT", "GOOGL", "TSLA", "NKE" and 0.25 are default settings for companies and drop level.
+You can change those at your own discretion.
-1. Create .env file locating it in your current working directory
+2. Create .env file locating it in your current working directory
-2. Make sure .gitignore has .env
+3. Make sure .gitignore has .env
-3. Inside .env set your email details:
+4. Inside .env set your email details:

 EMAIL_USER=here_is_your_gmail_account@gmail.com
 RECEIVER_EMAIL=here_is_your_gmail_account@gmail.com
 EMAIL_PASS=here past your pass (see below)

-4. Proceed with adding password inside .env following the procedure below
+5. Proceed with adding password inside .env following the procedure below

 # Create & use app passwords